Water rail: Breeding

-The water rail is monogamous and highly territorial when breeding.
+The water rail is socially monogamous and highly territorial when breeding.
 The birds pair off after arriving at their nesting areas, or possibly even before spring migration.
 In large wetlands with good conditions birds may nest 20–50 m apart.
 Territories vary in size, but 300 sqm is typical.
 The pair give courting and contact calls throughout the breeding season.
 The male selects the nest site which he shows to the female while posturing with raised back feathers, wings arched over his back, tail spread and bill pointed vertically downwards.
 This display is accompanied by a loud call.
 Before mating, he raises his wings and tail, and bows with his bill touching his breast.
 The male feeds the female during courtship, and, when incubating, she may leave the nest to display to the male, walking round him, calling softly, rubbing her bill against his and taking short runs to and from him.

+While water rails are socially monogamous, a large proportion of birds engage in extra-pair copulation.
+Some water rails also engage in intraspecific brood parasitism, where a female lays her eggs in another female's nest, and quasi-parasitism, where a female mates with an already-paired male and lays her eggs the nest he is attending with another female.

 The nest is made from whatever wetland vegetation is available and built mostly by the male, usually in a single day.
 It is raised 15 cm or more above the level of the marsh, and is sometimes constructed on clumps of roots, tree stumps or similar support.
 It may be built up higher if the marsh waters start to rise.
 The nest is 13–16 cm across and about 7 cm high.
 It is well hidden and approached by narrow tracks.